 See, Search Engine Optimization has been long dead.
-He was old and sick and dying, and then about six years ago, he simply died.
-SEO consultants all over the world tried repeatedly to zap him back to life, applying defibrillator paddles and shouting “clear!” until SEO’s corpse was smouldering and singed from the electrical burns.
+It was old and sick and dying, and then about six years ago, it simply died.
+SEO consultants all over the world tried repeatedly to zap it back to life, applying defibrillator paddles and shouting “clear!” until SEO’s corpse was smouldering and singed from the electrical burns.
 But eventually, they had to call it.
 SEO was declared dead in the middle of the night.
 I’m told that he struggled and fought to the very end, trying to keep conscious, trying to fend off the starvation – until Google unleashed a giant, fearsome Panda that mauled him to bits.
 The official cause of death was an artery blockage caused by the narrowing of his revenue streams.

 The funeral was well attended, with friends and family members giving beautiful eulogies (or eugoogolies, if you prefer) on the fleetingness of Internet trends and the importance of Carpe-ing the hell out of the Diem while you still can.

 “SEO and I had a long and beautiful relationship,” said SEO’s long-term girlfriend, PPC, as she wiped a tear from her eye and stifled a sob.
 “We just…clicked.”

 But not all of the funeral guests were quite so distraught.
 Nobody said anything during the service – the Internet still has manners, after all – but it was at the wake that attendees started opening up about how they really felt.